 Real Estate Assessment Appeal

 Formal reconsideration of an assessment is warranted if the property owner believes the assessed value is in excess of or below fair market value, is based on incorrect property information, or is inequitable when compared to similar properties.
-Upon request, staff will complete an application for a property inspection and review of the assessment.
+Upon application and request, staff will complete an inspection and review of the assessment for a property.
 Once the analysis is complete, the property owner is notified and a recommended assessment is forwarded to the Board of Real Estate Review and Equalization (BOE) for consideration.
 Any property owner who disagrees with the County’s decision will be given an opportunity to appear before the BOE.
 By law, assessment appeals must be filed no later than April 1 of the current year.
-For additional information, call 804.501.4300 or the property owner may initiate an appeal by emailing AssessmentAppeal@henrico.us.
+For additional information, call 804.501.4300 or the property owner may request an appeal form by emailing AssessmentAppeal@henrico.us.

 Please include a phone number in your email for any additional questions.